Refereeing and VAR Technology Integration

 5. VAR technology continues to evolve to enhance its efficiency and accuracy.
 Efforts are being made to reduce the time taken for video reviews and improve communication between the on-field referee and the VAR officials.
 Additionally, there are ongoing discussions regarding a potential modification of the offside rule to eliminate marginal decisions through the use of technology.

-See also Team Building Exercises in Soccer
+See also Locking Down: Defensive Analytics in Soccer

 Is Refereeing and VAR Technology Integration the Future of Football?